 Andersonville.
 Two hours south of the city, you'll find the historically significant Andersonville National Historic Site.
 The site is made up of three different parts.
 First, the Camp Sumter military prison, where more than 32,000 Union soldiers were held during the Civil War in terrible conditions.
 Secondly, the Andersonville National Cemetery was originally used for the prisoners who died at the prison, but is now a permanent place to honor those who died in military service to the United States.
 And finally, the National Prisoner of War Museum is a museum that honors all U.S. prisoners of war from all wars.
 Distance from Atlanta: 2 hours, 15 minutes

 SAM Shortline.
-The SAM Shortline Train is Georgia’s only rolling state park!
+The SAM Shortline Train is Georgia's only rolling state park!
 Board the train at Georgia Veterans State Park or in Cordele and enjoy a ride in the air-conditioned, vintage train cars.
-Depending on which trip you choose, you’ll make stops in small towns along the way!
-One of the most popular stops is in Plains — home of President Jimmy Carter.
+Depending on your trip, you'll make stops in small towns along the way!
+One of the most popular stops is in Plains -- home of President Jimmy Carter.
 All aboard!
 Distance from Atlanta: 2 hours

 Augusta.
-Travel a little bit south, but a whole lot east, and you’ll find the great city of Augusta.
-It hosts a little golf tournament every year that you may have heard of — the Masters?!
-And although this is a golf-loving town, there’s also so much more!
+Travel a little bit south, but a whole lot east, and you'll find the great city of Augusta.
+It hosts a little golf tournament every year that you may have heard of -- the Masters?!
+And although this is a golf-loving town, there's also so much more!
 Visit the Augusta Canal National Heritage Area and take a boat cruise down the canal and tour the museum within the Discovery Center there.
-Or if you’re feeling adventurous, kayak the canal yourself!
+Or if you're feeling adventurous, kayak the canal yourself!
 At Savannah Rapids Park you can bike the canal trail or hike the the Heritage Area.
-Visit the Augusta Museum of History and take a trolley tour.
+Visit the Augusta Museum of History.
 During baseball season, head on over to SRP Park and catch an Augusta Greenjackets game.
 Or explore Phinizy Swamp Nature Park!
-There’s so much to do!
+There's so much to do!
 Distance from Atlanta: 2 hours, 15 minutes

 Head north for beautiful mountain hikes, waterfalls, awesome views, or a visit to a Bavarian village!